-The motivating idea for topos quantum kinematics will therefore be that we only investigate quantum systems by probing them in these classical contexts.
+The motivating idea for topos quantum kinematics will therefore be that we investigate quantum systems only by probing them in these classical contexts.
 Recall that $\mathrm{Set}$ is the topos we use to describe classical mechanics.
-The idea rises that the `quantum topos' might therefore be related to $\mathrm{Set}$.
+This suggests that the `quantum topos' might be related to $\mathrm{Set}$.
 Its objects should represent `things that we can probe by classical contexts to obtain something in $\mathrm{Set}$'.
-Phrasing the doctrine of classical contexts this suggestive way strongly suggests that our topos should be a topos of certain presheaves\footnote{Indeed, one common way of interpreting the Yoneda lemma is as the statement that presheaves over a category $\mathcal{C}$ are entities modeled on $\mathcal{C}$, entities that we can get to know by probing them by objects of $\mathcal{C}$.} over some category of classical contexts.\\ \\ We have reached the point where the two approaches to topos quantum theory part ways.
-Butterfield, Isham and Doering model a quantum system by a (non-commutative) Von Neumann algebra $\A$ and consider the category of presheaves over the poset $\V(\A)$ of commutative Von Neumann subalgebras (ordered by inclusion) as their quantum topos\footnote{It should be noted that these authors have introduced many different approaches in their fairly broad programme of topos theoretic descriptions of physics.
+Phrased this way, the doctrine of classical contexts suggests that our topos should be a topos of certain presheaves\footnote{Indeed, one common way of interpreting the Yoneda lemma is as the statement that presheaves over a category $\mathcal{C}$ are entities modelled on $\mathcal{C}$, entities that we can get to know by probing them with objects of $\mathcal{C}$.} over some category of classical contexts.\\ \\ We have reached the point where the two approaches to topos quantum theory part ways.
+Butterfield, Isham and Doering model a quantum system by a (non-commutative) von Neumann algebra $\A$ and consider the category of presheaves over the poset $\V(\A)$ of commutative von Neumann subalgebras (ordered by inclusion) as their quantum topos\footnote{It should be noted that these authors have introduced many different approaches in their fairly broad programme of topos-theoretic descriptions of physics.
 We shall, however, restrict to their account of quantum mechanics that connects best with that of Heunen, Landsman and Spitters.}.
-Heunen, Landsman, Spitters et al. in contrast start out with a general C*-algebra $\A$ and construct their quantum topos as the category of presheaves over $\mathcal{C}(\A)^{op}$, where $\mathcal{C}(\A)$ denotes the poset of commutative C*-subalgebras of $\A$\footnote{The reader might object that in this way the topos we use for quantum theory depends on the algebra $\A$ and therefore on the particular system we are considering.
-On the other hand $\mathrm{Set}$ is used for \emph{all} classical mechanical systems.
+Heunen, Landsman, Spitters et al., in contrast, start out with a general C*-algebra $\A$ and construct their quantum topos as the category of presheaves over $\mathcal{C}(\A)^{op}$, where $\mathcal{C}(\A)$ denotes the poset of commutative C*-subalgebras of $\A$\footnote{The reader might object that in this way the topos we use for quantum theory depends on the algebra $\A$ and therefore on the particular system we are considering.
+On the other hand, $\mathrm{Set}$ is used for \emph{all} classical mechanical systems.
 This is indeed a strange distinction.
 However, one might say that `\emph{the} quantum topos' should be the one where we take $\A$ to be the algebra of observables corresponding to all measurable quantities in the universe.}.